• Skip to main content

 • Pumpkin Spice: You may use cardamom powder or cinnamon spice if you don't have pumpkin spice.

 • Ghee for Making pancakes: The secret ingredient of most of my recipes is GHEE.
 If you haven't tried it yet, trust me its worth trying once.
-Ghee is a healthy fat and can be taken in moderate quantities.
+Pls note Ghee is missing in the ingredients image.

 • Baking Soda: is a leavening agent that helps create fluffy pancakes.